ismael-miguel/SimpleTemplate/README.md

 ####Values and variables:

 A variable is any alphanumeric string that doesn't have a special meaning.
 Arrays' items can be accessed by writting the key after a period `like.this.example.here`.
+Adding `U <name>` or `unsafe <name>` allows the use of variables without protection against undefined indexes.

 A value is everything else, like numbers, `"strings"`, `true` and `false`.
 Strings **must** be with double-quotes.